Role of the Dynamic Degree of Freedom in Scalar-Tensor Non-Metricity Gravity with Curved FLRW Geometry: Concluding remarks

 In the fourth case, where both $\mu$ and $\lambda$ are treated as variables, no new physical insights emerge beyond what has already been discussed in the previous scenarios.
 Therefore, this case is omitted from our analysis.

 Overall, our findings highlight the crucial importance of the non-coincident gauge in non-metricity scalar field theories.
 This framework not only provides a viable explanation for the universe's late-time acceleration but also guarantees dynamical stability, thereby emphasizing the fundamental role of the non-coincident gauge in cosmic evolution.
 Further cosmological data analysis will be essential to substantiate the influence of this additional degree of freedom in shaping the history of the universe.
+Finally, we should remark here that our conclusions are restricted to background dynamical stability (phase-space stability of critical points) and that perturbative stability is a separate and necessary step for a complete viability assessment.
+Encouragingly, a recent related work \cite{ganesh} has already developed the scalar cosmological perturbation framework in the scalar–tensor extension of non-metricity gravity, deriving the perturbed field equations and studying the density contrast evolution under the quasi-static approximation.
+This provides a timely overview and strong foundation for the perturbative sector relevant to our framework.